Stability of Coassociative Conical Singularities: Examples of coassociative 4-folds with conical singularities

-In this section we produce our examples of coassociative 4-fold with conical singularities.
-We begin by describing the construction of compact $\GG_2$ manifolds we require and the singular 4-dimensional submanifolds which arise following \cite{Kovalevsums} and \cite{Kovalevfib}.
-Initially, we will have a singular coassociative 4-fold $N$ in a compact almost $\GG_2$ manifold $M$, but the ambient $\GG_2$ structure will have torsion.
-We then show that $N$ has conical singularities and that the singularities are stable under deformations of the $\GG_2$ structure.
+In this section we produce our examples of coassociative 4-folds with conical singularities.
+We describe the construction of compact $\GG_2$ manifolds we require and the singular 4-dimensional submanifolds which arise following \cite{Kovalevsums} and \cite{Kovalevfib}.
+Initially we will have a singular coassociative 4-fold $N$ in a compact almost $\GG_2$ manifold $M$, but the ambient $\GG_2$ structure will have torsion.
+We then show that $N$ has conical singularities which are stable under deformations of the $\GG_2$ structure.
 Finally, we deform the $\GG_2$ structure on $M$ so that it has no torsion and simultaneously deform $N$ to produce our CS coassociative 4-fold.